tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-9.md

 ## III. <a id="section3">Storing Objects in Web Storage
-- A limitation of Web storage is that it doesn't allow us to store arrays and other objects.
+- A major limitation of Web storage is that it doesn't allow us to store arrays and other objects directly.
 But there's an easy workaround - you can easily convert built-in JavaScript objects (Object, Array, Date, etc) to and from a string respresentation, and then save them to localStorage.

 ### A. Save an array to localStorage with `JSON.stringify()`